Mental Health and Relationship Counselor LPC, LADAC

 “I believe we all have within us a ‘true-self’ waiting to be discovered; I love to be a part of helping others find themselves truly for the first time”.

-Tammy has a warm personality that invites clients to feel comfortable and at ease from the very start, which is an undeniable asset to have as a counselor.
-Compassion and empathy have become her hallmark traits in helping clients through emotional suffering as a trained therapist.
-She uses powerful counseling techniques to compassionately guide clients through the hard questions – questions that have kept them trapped in fear, anger, resentment, envy/jealousy, loneliness/sadness, and guilt/shame – questions that have robbed them of experiencing joy and happiness.
+Tammy has a warm personality that invites clients to feel comfortable and at ease from the very beginning, which is undeniably an asset beneficial to the counseling experience.
+Compassion and empathy have become her hallmark traits in helping clients work through their emotional pain.
+She uses effective counseling skills and techniques to compassionately guide clients through the hard questions – questions that have kept them trapped in fear, anger, resentment, envy/jealousy, loneliness/sadness, and guilt/shame – questions that have robbed them of the joy and happiness they desire.

 Tammy was born in California and raised in Little Rock.
-She moved to Northwest Arkansas in 1984 to raise her three daughters in a small town setting.
+She moved to Northwest Arkansas in 1984 to raise her three daughters in a small-town setting.
 Tammy graduated cum laude from the University of Arkansas in 1994 with a Bachelor of Science Degree in psychology and received her Master’s Degree in Clinical Counseling in 1997.
-She is licensed by the state of Arkansas as a Licensed Professional Counselor (LPC) and as a Licensed Alcohol and Drug Abuse Counselor (LADAC) with specialized training in Dialectical Behavioral Therapy (DBT) for treatment of trauma and issues related to childhood abuse.
+She is dually licensed by the state of Arkansas as a Licensed Professional Counselor (LPC) and as a Licensed Alcohol and Drug Abuse Counselor (LADAC).
+Tammy has specialized training in Dialectical Behavioral Therapy (DBT) for treatment of trauma and issues related to childhood abuse/neglect and has completed extensive specialized training in Emotionally Focused Therapy (EFT), a highly effective therapeutic approach to couple’s counseling.